Welcome! This is the blog version of the Transportation Communications Newsletter, which has been published since 1998. You'll find it online at

 TrafficTalk is changing the traffic information game with a new mobile service, accessible by drivers from any phone, providing live access to CB Radio-like conversations among people sharing the same roads.
 As a Traffic Host, you will manage these “community conversations” --each focused on discussing traffic conditions in different parts of town in the top 20 “most congested” U.S. cities.
 Visit traffictalk.info to learn about volunteer host positions.
 Volunteers who join us during our launch phase will be given preference for paid positions as we gain traction in the market.
 Make a name for yourself by managing a community of your own, trusted by drivers every day to get them where they’re going.
 The choice communities and time slots are going quickly.
 For more information, visit traffictalk.info.

 I've been the editor of the TCN since 1998.
-In addition I'm a traffic reporter in New York City, the voice of the AirTrain at JFK and Newark airports along with PATCO and the NYC subway's "next train" system.
+In addition I was a traffic reporter in New York City, the voice of the AirTrain at Newark airport along with PATCO and the NYC subway's "next train" system.
 Editor of Transportation Radio (www.TransportationRadio.com).
+Host of ITE Talks Transportation podcast.